 The Choir of King’s College, Cambridge is one of the world’s best known choral groups.
-Every Christmas Eve millions of people worldwide tune into A Festival of Nine Lessons and Carols, a service broadcast by the BBC since 1928, making it the longest established annual broadcast in history.
-The same service has been broadcast in the USA by American Public Media since 1982.
+Every Christmas Eve millions of people worldwide tune into A Festival of Nine Lessons and Carols, which is the longest established annual broadcast in history, reaching 90 years in 2018.
 Additionally, Carols from King’s, a televised Christmas service also broadcast on Christmas Eve, celebrated its 60th anniversary in 2014.
 The Choir’s international fame and reputation, enhanced by an extensive recording catalogue, has led to invitations to perform around the world.

 The Choir launched its own record label in 2012 with Nine Lessons & Carols.
 In 2014, the Choir’s recording of Fauré’s Requiem remained on the UK classical chart for 28 weeks making it one of 2014’s best-selling core classical albums, and the 2015 release of 1615: Gabrieli in Venice was the first classical album to use Dolby’s new Atmos technology, reproducing the acoustic of the Chapel.
 The Choir also has a back-catalogue of more than 100 albums released with EMI and Decca.